TonioGela/blog/content/overkilling-sudoku.en.md

 # Compiled project (Scala 2.13.10, JVM)
 Hello from scala-cli
 ```

-The best way to alter the default behaviour through the various options Scala CLI lets you customise is [using Directives](https://scala-cli.virtuslab.org/docs/guides/using-directives).
+The best way to customise its default behaviour is through Scala CLI's [using Directives](https://scala-cli.virtuslab.org/docs/guides/using-directives).

 ### Directives
 Let's say that for our script purposes, a library like [PPrint](https://github.com/com-lihaoyi/PPrint) might be convenient.
-Using directives, it's possible to declare it as our script's dependency and to specify both the JVM and Scala versions we intend to run our script with:
+With directives, it's possible to declare it as our script's dependency and to specify both the JVM and Scala versions we intend to run our script with:

 {% codeBlock(title="Maps.scala") %}
 ```scala3